odddollar/Container-lang/README.md

 ### Blocks

 Blocks allow for the grouping together of other containers to be executed later.
 They're very similar to functions in other programming languages, however they don't accept parsing in arguments.
-Additionally, blocks can't be placed inside other blocks; attempting to do so will result in an ```Unrecognised request``` error.
+Blocks can be placed inside other blocks.

 Blocks use the syntax ```BLOCK [NUMBER_OF_CONTAINERS_TO_GROUP]```, where the number of containers argument states the next ```x``` number of containers to put in the block.